How to Silicone a Bath

 Step 9

 Inspect the silicone again and see if any areas need to be touched up.
-You can run your finger along with any parts that seen uneven to even them out.
+You can run your finger along with any parts that seem uneven to even them out.

 how to silicone a bath 9

-Once you’re happy with the result, you should then leave your silicone to dry for the time specified by the manufacturer.
+Once you’re happy with the result, you should then leave your silicone to dry for 24 hours.
+However, fast-curing products are also available, so it's always best to check manufacturer guidelines.

 how to silicone a bath 10